albertattard/java-boot-camp/docs/09-generics/05-variance.md

 }
 ```

-[Variance](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)) defines how subtyping between containers types, such as lists, or methods' types (parameters and return values) relates to subtyping.
+[Variance](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)) defines how subtyping between containers types (lists), or methods' types (parameters and return values) relates to subtyping.
 In Java, arrays are covariant while generics are invariant.
 There are four types of variance that effect the behaviour of generics.

 1. [Invariance](#invariance)
 1. [Covariance](#covariance)